Cover100/L.A.R.S/README.md

 - **Inductive Heating**: Induction coils heat drive screws, which penetrate and sublimate regolith.
 - **Steam Collection System**: Collects the vaporized regolith and condenses it into liquid water.
 - **Rover Attachment**: Designed for integration with a rover platform.
-- **Modular Components**: The system is designed for scalability and upgrades.

 ### Project Goal
 The goal of LARS is to provide a reliable and efficient method of extracting pure water from the icy lunar regolith, supporting future human missions and robotic exploration.